IngoKl/TweetPinna/README.md

 - [ ] Too many hits on tweepy result in an `IncompleteRead exception`
 - [ ] Unify the individual modules and/or write a wrapper to access them all
 - [ ] Video downloader
-- [ ] Separate config and tweepy initialization into a helper function
+- [ ] Separate config and tweepy initialization into a helper function --> modularization
 - [ ] Implement instant download functionality within the timeline module
 - [ ] Dashboard should not start without MongoDB connection -> implement global db checks
 - [ ] Before adding a tweet to the DB we should check whether it already exists
-- [x] The "Tweets over Time" graph doesn't show the actual number of tweets
+- [ ] The "Tweets over Time" graph(s) doesn't show the actual number of tweets due to scaling effects
+- [ ] Add functionality to track replies to tweets

 ## Special Behaviour
 If the database (MongoDB) becomes unavailable for any reason, TweetPinna continues to collect tweets.
 Once the connection is reestablished, the tweet-buffer is dumped into the database.
 While this behaviour can be memory heavy, it ensures that no (less) tweets are lost.
 If you want to disable this function set `tweet_buffer : 0`.

+If there is no dashboard username set, the dashboard will be unprotected.

 ## Dashboard Screenshot
 ![Dashboard Screenshot, Version 1.0.5](https://user-images.githubusercontent.com/16179317/36260628-49f5e14e-1262-11e8-84ab-758fa8cd753e.PNG)